lrusso/WebToApp/README.md

 | OS X | OS X 10.12 or later | Yes | Yes
 | Android | Android 5.0 or later | Yes | Yes

-## Web example - How to read a file from the device
+## JavaScript example - How to download a file to the device

 ```javascript
 function downloadBinaryFile(myArrayBuffer, filename)